 Fundamental biochemical and genetic principles that underlie all areas of modern biology.
 The biochemistry and genetics of both prokaryotes and eukaryotes are addressed.
 Reading and discussion of papers in the literature are important elements of the course.

 5329.
-Immunobiology I
+Immunobiology

-Two credits.
+Four credits.

-An overview of basic concepts in immunology including antibody structure, function and production, molecular genetics of the immune system and cellular regulation of immunity.

-5330.
-Immunobiology II

-Two credits.
-Prerequisite or corequisite: MEDS 5329.

-This continuation of MEDS 5329 considers effect or mechanisms of the immune system in inflammation, hypersensitivity, transplantation and autoimmunity as well as regulation of the immune system by cells, cellular products and chemical or physical agents.

-5335.
+This course will first introduce the basic components that comprise the immune system, and then explore how the immune system impacts health and disease.5335.
 Advanced Molecular and Cellular Immunology I

 Four credits.
 Prerequisite: Instructor consent.